dutchminator/GettingCleaningDataCourseProject/README.md

 # GettingCleaningDataCourseProject
 Public repo for the Getting and Cleaning Data course project on Coursera.
-This repository contains two deliverables:
+This repository contains three deliverables:

 ## run_analysis.R
 Code file containing the (commented) download link for the raw data, and all code required for the data preparation steps.
 In-line comments describe the steps taken to produce the result.
 They follow roughly the following steps: